-If so, welcome to the club.
+If your utility patent application has been rejected, welcome to the club.
 Approximately 90% of utility patent applications will get rejected.
-Utility applications often receive multiple patent rejections.
-So do not be disappointed.
+In fact, nonprovisional utility patent applications often receive multiple patent rejections, so do not be disappointed.
 Rejections are the norm for utility patents.
 This article will help clarify a patent rejection so that you can form an effective Office Action response strategy with your patent attorney.

-Is your patent application is being rejected over prior art?
+Is your patent application being rejected over prior art?

 Most patent rejections will be based on the prior art.
 These rejections mean that the examiner does not think your claimed invention is new enough.
 Prior art rejections basically fall under two categories: anticipation and obviousness.

-So, is novelty enough to get a claim allowed?
+Is novelty, however, enough to get a claim allowed?
 No, because a claim might still be obvious.
-If the examiner can combine two or more prior art references to find all the elements in a particular claim, the claim may get rejected for being obvious.
-An obviousness rejection is known as a Section 103 rejection, based on 35 USC 103.
+It is quite common for examiners to combine multiple prior art references to find all the elements in a particular claim.
+As a result, they will reject the claim for being obvious.
+An obviousness rejection is known as a Section 103 rejection based on 35 USC 103.